UtkarshAhuja2003/Chat-app-/README.md

-# Socket Programming Chat App
+# Socket Programming Chat Room

 This is a simple command-line chat application that uses socket programming to establish a connection between the client and the server.
 The application is developed in C and supports both Windows and Linux operating systems.